wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 Good morning.

+Experiences from our childhood often remain vivid in our brain, some even teaches us how to live our lives.
+Today, I tell you the story of a rooster.

 Many many years ago, when I was a little kid, my family lived in a large flat building together with 6 other families.
 We shared a huge front yard.

-I still remember that warm spring morning, the bright sunshine streamed over the spacious yard.
+I still remember that a warm spring morning, the bright sunshine streamed over the spacious yard.
 A young man came into the yard, carrying two large bamboo baskets over his shoulder.